Body Mass Index Calculator

 Metric conversions too much to handle?
 The US imperial formula for calculating BMI is [(lbs x 703)/ inches2] or, in plain English, that's your weight in pounds multiplied by 703 and then that number divided by your height in inches multiplied by your height in inches (height squared).

-1. Multiply your weight in pounds by 703
+Multiply weight (lbs) by 703

-2. Multiply your height in inches by itself
+Square your height in inches

 If you have any questions about this calculator or BMI in general, feel free to leave your question below in the comments section.